-Even if you play a board game often, consider how frequently are the cards handled?
+Even if you play a board game often, consider how frequently are the cards handled.
 For example, there’s no need in sleeving the event deck that you draw three cards per game from.
-In a board game, where card-drafting is the main game mechanic, the cards will suffer much more wear.
+In a board game, where card drafting is the main game mechanic, the cards will suffer much more wear.

 Who do you play with and in what environment?
 If I’m playing solo, I’m pretty confident I can handle the components carefully and not damage them.
-However, the more players you have in your group, the harder is to control that.
+However, the more players you have in your group, the harder it is to control this.
 Now add drinks and food and you’ll want your whole game under a sleeve, not just the cards.
 (Let’s leave table etiquette and player selection for a future article.)